SENSlab/SENS_Publication/README-en.md

 4. Please press the minus button on the line of publication information you want to delete.
 It is OK if the minus button turns red.

-5. If you also want to delete publication information from the laboratory homepage, please check "Public".
-If publication information corresponding to the laboratory homepage is not registered, you can not put a check in "Public".

-6. Press the "DELETE" button.
+5. Press the "DELETE" button.
 If the sentence like the image below is displayed, it is OK.
 <img src = "https://github.com/SENSlab/SENS_Publication/blob/images/delete.PNG" width = "18%">

 #### Notice